benvonh/benvonh/README.md

 - ✈️ Travelling abroad!

-Check out my Nix flake configuration in the `snow` repository for NixOS and Home-Manager builds.
+Check out my Nix flake configuration in the `snowflake` repository for NixOS and Home-Manager builds.